ao994/plant-pals/Deliverables/Inception.md

 ### **8. Interviewee Name # 8**
+Andrew Ortega interviewed Linda Ortega
 #### When they were interviewed
+2/5/24
 #### Customer segment
+Feamle, gardener
 #### Key insights from the interview
+Linda likes to garden in her free time and prune her rose bushes.
+She also likes to visit different flower nurseries to see what plants she wants to plant in her yard.
+She would use the application as a main source of her information on how to keep a better record of her plants and what different care each require.
 #### Representative quotes
+When asked about the care for plants, she listed that she needs, "help with propogation, what type of fertilizer is best for a plant, how to prevent the plant from being diseased, and how to tend to the insects that will be on the plant."
 #### Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)
+	Discussion board: Must have
+	Searchable plant care database: Must have
+	User accounts: Must have
+	Plant portfolios for user accounts: Must have

 ### 9. Interviewee Name # 9
 #### When they were interviewed